KEHK

 KEHK (102.3 FM) is a commercial radio station licensed to Brownsville, Oregon, and serving the Eugene-Springfield radio market.
 It is owned by Cumulus Media and airs a hot adult contemporary radio format, using the moniker "Star 102.3."
-Studios and offices are on Executive Parkway in Eugene.
-The transmitter is off Blanton Road, also in Eugene, among several other FM and TV station towers.
+KEHK's studios and offices are on Executive Parkway in Eugene, and its transmitter is off Blanton Road, also in Eugene.

 History

-On April 1, 1991 the station first signed on as KGAL-FM.
-It was owned by Eads Broadcasting Corporation, along with AM 920 KSHO in Lebanon, Oregon.
+The station first signed on as KGAL-FM on April 1, 1991.
+It was owned by Eads Broadcasting Corporation, along with KSHO in Lebanon, Oregon.
 KGAL-FM aired a satellite oldies format, using the "Kool Gold" service.
-At first it was only powered at 6,000 watts, a fraction of its power today, and did not significantly reach the Eugene-Springfield market.
+Initially it was only powered at 6,000 watts, a fraction of its power today, and did not significantly reach the Eugene-Springfield market.